JamesSmartCell/AugustESP32/README.md

 What's new:

+v1.2:

+- Added 'stopScanning' command to allow firmware to cancel a scan that didn't find the door.

 v1.1:

 - Added finer control to bluetooth connection so connection state can be managed better.
 Call an 'open comms' command to establish connection ready for use eg: